-Special thanks to the landowners who allowed access to their properties: JoAnn Holtkamp, Sam and Sue Menke, Phillip Pietz, Dennis Seyb and Liza Alton, and Nathan Unsworth (Executive Director) of the Lee County Conservation Board.
+Special thanks to the landowners who allowed access to their properties: Dennis McGregor (City Administrator) and Mark Camby from the City of West Point, Jim Bair, Martin Meierotto, Ray Menke, Carol and Marvin Newton, Teresa Sallen, Mike Tweedy, and Nathan Unsworth (Executive Director) of the Lee County Conservation Board.
 Thanks also to Don Smith of Cessford Construction, Co.
 (Oldcastle Materials) for allowing us to access quarries in and around the mapping area.
 Drilling was provided by Matthew Streeter of the Iowa Geological Survey (IGS) with the assistance of Sophie Pierce (IGS).
 University of Iowa (UI) Department of Earth and Environmental Sciences (EES) student Karin Johnson and Cornell College student Gabi Hiatt prepared well cutting samples for stratigraphic logging.
 UI-EES students Megan Koch, Ellie Biebesheimer, and Allison Kusick helped with various aspects of data collection and management including producing descriptive logs of water well cutting samples, updating well locations, and geophysical data acquisition.
-Thanks also to Rick Langel (IGS) for managing the Iowa geologic sampling database (GeoSam).
+Thanks to Rick Langel (IGS) for managing the Iowa geologic sampling database (GeoSam).
 Special thanks to Kathy Woida (retired) of the Natural Resources Conservation Service and Art Bettis (retired, UI-EES) for assistance with core description and for numerous valuable discussions regarding the geology of southeast Iowa.
 Casey Kohrt and Chris Kahle of the Iowa Department of Natural Resources provided GIS technical help.
 Administrative support was provided by Suzanne Doershuk, Melissa Eckrich, Teresa Gaffey, Carmen Langel, and Rosemary Tiwari.